International Student Enrollment

 Below are instructions on how to apply for the Social Security Number if you have an on campus job.
 If you have off campus CPT authorization, ISA will provide you with the necessary SSN letter and hand-signed I-20 when we process your e-form requesting CPT authorization.
 Please bring the SSN letter and CPT I-20 along with the other required documents when you apply for the SSN.

-How to Apply for the SSN
+How to apply for the SSN for students with an on-campus job:

 1. Once you are offered an on-campus job you will either receive a New Hire EPAF (Electronic Personnel Action Form) via email or work with your employer to fill out a hiring document to confirm your hiring.
 Employers can download blank hiring documents on the Hofstra Portal.

-2. Request a Social Security letter from International Student Affairs.
+2. Request a Social Security letter from International Student Enrollment.
 To obtain this letter, please fill in the SSN Letter Request E-Form and upload your signed Hofstra hiring document or a copy of your New Hire EPAF email (whichever one your employer provides).
 You must also upload a description of your job responsibilities.
 ISA E-forms are available at https://internationalforms.hofstra.edu.

 6. Email the SSA receipt letter to Student Employment at student-employment@hofstra.edu for review of your eligibility to begin work and for further instructions.